Givs/Givs/README.md

 ### Glad to see you here! 😁

-I am a computer science student and programmer from Brasil!🟢🟡
+I am a computer science student and dev from Brasil!🟢🟡

 - 🌟 I'm currently working as developer at [Simbiose Ventures](https://www.simbioseventures.com/)
 - 🌱 I'm learning Python, Django and Databases